7-8:30 p.m., Wednesdays, beginning September 25 through December 4, 2019. Performance on December 7th.

 Location: Clifton United Methodist Church Sanctuary (3416 Clifton Ave, Cincinnati, OH 45220)

-Auditions: January 23rd at Clifton Cultural Arts Center satellite location at Clifton United Methodist Church Sanctuary (3416 Clifton Ave, Cincinnati, OH 45220) and you may use this link to sign-up for auditions.
+Auditions for new singers from 7-7:30 on September 18th at Clifton Cultural Arts Center satellite location at Clifton United Methodist Church Sanctuary (3416 Clifton Ave, Cincinnati, OH 45220).

 To view a performance of Women's Choir, click this link.

 Tuition: $75 (plus a yearly registration fee, which covers fall and spring semesters)